abdi0987/ViaJS/README.md

 ```html
 <div class="container" via-pages></div>
 ```
-add _via-pages_ attribute to your div element to specifiy where to load the content
+add __via-pages__ attribute to your div element to specifiy where to load the content

-Specifiy your views url and a defaultView if the user enters and invalid hashtag url Then call the init function and pass it your views
+Specifiy your views url and a defaultView if the user enters an invalid hashtag url Then call the init function and pass it your views

 ```javascript